elydre/profanOS/README.md

 ### Real-Hardware

 profanOS works on pc with legacy bios but not with uefi.
-However profanOS can work on recent pc and activating the bios compatibility.
+However profanOS can work on recent pc by activating bios compatibility.

 To install profanOS on a USB key or an internal disk, it is possible to use the installation script `tools/install.sh` or any other image flasher.